acannistra/texme/README.md

 If you've ever used Git, `texme` uses a similar hierarchy of commands.
 Basically, you'll need the following steps:

 1.	`texme init` in the directory that you'd like to track.
+This only happens once.
 For me, this action will happen in course homework directories (i.e. at the beginning of each semester, once in each course that has LaTeX homework)
 2. Create a template file.
 We currently only support simple key:value mappings in the templates, using `[[ key ]]` style delimiters.